$

 Ecommerce

 Selling to customers in multiple states sounds exciting (and lucrative), but it comes with added responsibilities.
-Recent laws mean you may now be on the hook for paying sales tax in states outside of where your business is based.
+Recent laws mean you may now be on the hook for paying sales tax in states outside of where your ecommerce business is based.

 Selling to customers in multiple states sounds exciting (and lucrative), but it comes with added responsibilities.
-Recent laws mean you may now be on the hook for paying sales tax in states outside of where your business is based.
+Recent laws mean you may now be on the hook for paying sales tax in states outside of where your ecommerce business is based.

 From understanding where you need to collect sales tax (yes, that can vary by state or country) to figuring out the right rates to charge, there’s a lot to unpack—and a lot of potential pitfalls.